SEND Offer at Lyneham Primary School

 We have two part time Emotional Literacy Support Assistants (ELSAs) who are non-class based and support children individually and in small groups, both within and outside of the classroom.

 There are a number of intervention programmes which the ELSA and other TAs implement linked to developing self-esteem, confidence, social skills and enabling children to manage their emotions.
-All children across the school may access these programmes of intervention.
+All children across the school may access these programmes of intervention at different times should the need arise.

-Children who have Special Educational needs can also access intervention programmes linked to literacy and numeracy.
+Children who have Special Educational needs can also access Wave 3 intervention programmes for English and Maths.

 We have a large sensory room in school which is available for all classes and pupils to use.
 Some of the ways it is used to support SEN pupils are: ELSA run relaxation and mindfulness groups, morning meet and greet sessions to support transition, specific timetabled slots for individuals with sensory processing disorders who require learning breaks.
 Multi-sensory learning environment to deliver some aspects of the National Curriculum in an engaging and motivating way.